So resolving this issue is within everyone’s interest. Less confusion, better results!

 When used correctly package-lock.json and npm ci are powerful tools to maintain consistency over dependencies, but they do not solve the whole problem (and is subject to user knowledge of them to be efficient).

-We hope you are willing to give Bytesafe policies a try!
-Either to address consistency issues, enjoy the workflow improvements or address security related issues.
+We hope you are willing to give Bytesafe a try!
+Either to address consistency issues, enjoy the workflow improvements or address supply chain security.

 Thanks for reading!